 - Serve the virgin drinks in fun individual glasses or make a punch bowl.

-POMEGRANATE JUICE: go for unsweetened 100% pomegranate juice and not a blend.
+Pomegranate juice: go for unsweetened 100% pomegranate juice, not a blend.

 If you plan to juice the fruit yourself, you'll need about 4 to 5 large whole pomegranates or the equivalent amount of arils.

 Note: It's definitely the season when these mouthwatering fruits are at their best, and you can find more easily whole, ripe pomegranates in your local grocery store or fresh pomegranate arils.
 The prep work of juicing them at home might be a little messier, but so worth it.
 You'll appreciate the drink's freshness and infinitely better flavors.